 - PART 4 (contributions): Then, the abstract mentions the contributions of the paper, which is to propose a new solution, and what are the key features of that solution.

-- PART 5 (results and conclusion): Then, one or two sentences are used to briefly mention the experiment results, and conclusion that can be drawn from these results.
+- PART 5 (results and conclusion): Then, one or two sentences are used to briefly mention the experiment results, and conclusion or implications that can be drawn from these results.

 This type of structure gives a concise overview of the content of the paper.
 The next paragraph gives an example of an abstract, which adopts this structure, from the paper describing the EFIM algorithm: